Etomidate: Formulation

 Etomidate is usually presented as a clear colourless solution for injection containing 2 mg/mL of etomidate in an aqueous solution of 35% propylene glycol, although a lipid emulsion preparation (of equivalent strength) has also been introduced.
 Etomidate was originally formulated as a racemic mixture, but the R form is substantially more active than its enantiomer.
 It was later reformulated as a single-enantiomer drug, becoming the first general anesthetic in that class to be used clinically.

-Use as recreational drug
+Society and culture

+Recreational use

-Etomidate has been made into an e-cigarette liquid known as space oil (太空油) in Hong Kong or ketamine pod (popularly known as kpod) in Singapore, first emerging in mainland China in 2021.
+Etomidate has been made into an e-cigarette liquid known as space oil (太空油) in Hong Kong, ketamine pods (popularly known as kpod) in Singapore, or zombie vape cartridges (喪屍煙彈) in Taiwan, having first emerged in China in 2021.
 Vape liquids containing etomidate or its analogues may also be mixed with other drugs, including cannabis, synthetic cannabinoids, ketamine, designer benzodiazepines, and nitazene-derived opioid drugs.
 By early 2025, use of etomidate vapes and associated health effects had also been reported in various other countries in the region such as Thailand, Australia and New Zealand, and several designer analogues of etomidate including metomidate, isopropoxate, propoxate, sec-butomidate, butomidate, iso-butomidate, CF2-Etomidate, CF3-Etomidate, CF3-Propoxate, flutomidate and 2,6-Dichloro-3-fluoroetomidate had been identified in seized vape products.